Raspberry Pi Connect for Organisations

 -

-The name that will be assigned to the device when the identity is exchanged.
+The name that is assigned to the device when the identity is exchanged.

 - created_at